magneticio/vamp/docs/content/installation/container_drivers.md

 ---
-title: Container driver
+title: Container drivers
-weight: 11
+weight: 12
 type: documentation
 menu:
   main:
     parent: installation
 ---
 # Configuring a container driver

 Vamp supports multiple container platforms and will expand this selection in the future.
 When installing Vamp, you choose your container platform and configure the appropriate driver.
 Think of how ORM's work: a single DSL/language with support for multiple databases through a driver system.